cdapio/coopr/coopr-docs/docs/source/rest/clusters.rst

 HTTP Responses
 ^^^^^^^^^^^^^^

 The server will respond with the id of the cluster added.
+If there are required provider fields missing from the request, the server will respond with a JSON Object describing the missing fields.
+The response will contain a ``missingFields`` key which will be an array of JSON Objects containing the missing field as the key and the schema of the field as the value.
+It is an array of objects because there can be multiple sets of required fields.
+For example, it is possible that a provider may require both field1 and field2, or it may require field3 and field4.
+If only field2 is given in the request, then either field1 is missing, or both field3 and field4 are missing.

 .. list-table::
    :widths: 15 10